Frequency modulation synthesis: Expansions by Yamaha

+Yamaha eventually commercialized FM synthesis technology with the Yamaha GS-1, the first FM digital synthesizer, released in 1980.
+FM synthesis was the basis of some of the early generations of digital synthesizers, most notably those from Yamaha, as well as New England Digital Corporation under license from Yamaha.
 Yamaha's DX7 synthesizer, released in 1983, was ubiquitous throughout the 1980s.

-Several other models by Yamaha provided variations and evolutions of FM synthesis during that decade.
+Several other models by Yamaha provided variations and evolutions of FM synthesis during that decade; cheaper implementations of Yamaha's FM synthesis chips can be found in the consumer grade PortaSound/PortaTone series of home keyboards from the mid-1980s, occasionally featuring Yamaha FM chips from the low-cost OPL series (e.g. YM3812, YM2413).

 Yamaha had patented its hardware implementation of FM in the 1970s, allowing it to nearly monopolize the market for FM technology until the mid-1990s.

 Related development by Casio

 Casio developed a related form of synthesis called phase distortion synthesis, used in its CZ range of synthesizers.
 It had a similar (but slightly differently derived) sound quality to the DX series.

 1990s

-Free use of FM after the patent expiration
+Free use of FM synthesis after patent expiration

 With the expiration of the Stanford University FM patent in 1995, digital FM synthesis can now be implemented freely by other manufacturers.
 The FM synthesis patent brought Stanford $20 million before it expired, making it (in 1994) "the second most lucrative licensing agreement in Stanford's history".

 Today, FM is mostly found in software-based synths such as Native Instruments' FM8 or Image-Line's Sytrus plug-ins, but it has also been incorporated into the synthesis repertoire of some modern digital synthesizers, usually coexisting as an option alongside other methods of synthesis such as subtractive, sample-based synthesis, additive synthesis, and other techniques.
 The degree of complexity of the FM in such hardware synths may vary from simple 2-operator FM, to the highly flexible 6-operator engines of the Korg Kronos and Alesis Fusion, to creation of FM in extensively modular engines such as those in the latest synthesisers by Kurzweil Music Systems.